 This is the female version of Ernest which means serious.

 This version of Yvonne enjoyed some brief popularity in the 1930s.

-A feminine version of the name Earl which means Earl (as in a nobleman).
+This is a feminine version of Earl, which means Earl (as in a nobleman).
 This name has disappeared from the baby name charts as it was last in the top 1000 in 1962.
-It can also be spelt Earlene.
+It can also be spelled Earlene.

-A different spelling of the much more common Dorothy.
-This name means gift of god.
+This is a different spelling of the much more common Dorothy.
+This name means gift of God.